The Huge and Dark Caves of Niah National Park

 Iban Longhouse Niah Sarawak Borneo

-a longhouse in the Iban village inside Niah national park.
-There’s also an homestay here
+a longhouse in the Iban village inside Niah National Park.
+There’s also a homestay here

 Until not so many years ago, a male Iban who wanted to marry a girl should have brought three enemy’s heads to the bride’s father.

 They live in a traditional longhouse, as the name implies, it is a long elevated house.
-There is a common veranda for all apartments where they’re playing gongs and other traditional instruments.
+There is a common veranda for all apartments where they play gongs and other traditional instruments.
 They are very friendly and nobody tries to behead us, we are instead invited to listen to some music.

-The Iban culture is vast and deserves to be known, they have a rich religion, many different dances, and performative rituals, and make some beautiful handicraft.
+The Iban culture is vast and deserves to be known, they have a rich religion, many different dances, performative rituals, and some beautiful handicrafts.

 The caves